 - The striker strikes the gong or bell (B).

-- When the striking arm (A) strikes the gong, the contact at (T) is broken and current stops flowing through the circuit
+- When the striking arm (A) strikes the gong, the contact at (T) is broken, and the current stops flowing through the circuit.

 - This causes the electromagnet to lose its magnetic field